rocky-linux/documentation/docs/books/web_services/07-high-availability.md

   * WebSite     (ocf:heartbeat:apache):  Started server1
 ```

-We are currently working on server1.
+You are currently working on server1.

 ```bash
 $ curl http://192.168.1.12/